Trinity Reads 2014 and

 - Grade 8: To Kill a Mockingbird, by Harper Lee

 We do not ask students to write anything about these books over the summer, but students should come to school ready to discuss and write about these books onthe first day of school.

 We also encourage Middle School students to read a variety of books that may include some books from Trinity’s MS Suggested Summer Reading List.
 This is for sheer enjoyment and the pleasure of reading.

 Upper School Summer Reading

-Upper School students should read one of the following books as assigned. (if an ISBN is specified, the teacher has requested that students read that edition):
+In addition to reading the Trinity Reads book, Upper School students are required to read one other book over the summer as specified below.
+(If an ISBN is specified, the teacher has requested that students read that edition.)

 - Grade 9 Humanities: Watership Down, by Richard Adams (ISBN: 9780743277709)

 - Grade 10 Humanities: Quo Vadis, by Henryk Sienkiewicz, translated by W. S. Kuniczak (ISBN: 0781805503)

 - Grade 11 Humanities: My Name Is Asher Lev, by Chaim Potok (ISBN: 9781400031047)

 - Grade 12 English: The two fall semester English classes are listed below.
 In June, senior families will learn through email and letter which class their student is enrolled in for the fall semester.